-You may also provide a general program for weight control without a license if it is approved by a registered dietician or a licensed physician.
+You may also provide a general program for weight control without a license if it is approved by a registered dietitian or a licensed physician.

 Herbalists who do not consider themselves “dietitians” or “nutritionists” are allowed to make nutritional recommendations regarding herbs, vitamins, minerals, foods, etc. Herbalists can market, distribute, sell, or recommend, advise, or provide non-fraudulent information about nutrition.